BSc (Hons) Songwriting and Music Production

-I think being at Uni is about finding the right balance of work and fun that works for you, it is a great way to practise self-discipline and time management and you will learn a lot about yourself.
+I think being at Uni is about finding the right balance of work and fun that works for you, it is a wonderful way to practise self-discipline and time management and you will learn a lot about yourself.

-Thanks for reading,
+Thanks for reading!

-Jake - Guide to the facilities
+Jake F - Guide to the facilities

 Having access to these spaces was vital as part of my learning experience as there is no substitute for hands-on learning but Herts gave me everything, I needed to ensure I am prepared to start work or go onto further education.

 I also had some lectures in the Forum where I learned about live sound and acoustics.
 I had the privilege to work at the Forum which gave me an even more extensive knowledge of live sound setups.
 The facilities at the Forum are incredible and working with such a high standard of equipment was always exciting.
-There are 2 music rooms in the Forum, the main auditorium which is a large capacity club room with a full lighting rig and a custom sound setup.
-There is also the attic which is a smaller venue which hosts Herts Jam which is a student run music event held 3 times a year.
+There are two music rooms in the Forum, the main auditorium which is a large capacity club room with a full lighting rig and a custom sound setup.
+There is also the attic which is a smaller venue which hosts Herts Jam which is a student-run music event held three times a year.
 The Forum has seen some big artists and bands play there, such as Enter Shikari and even the music video for Ed Sheeran’s Lego House was filmed there.

 As well as the specialist spaces, you have everything you would expect as a student like lecture halls and access to the library on campus where you can borrow books and magazines and use computers and printers.
 You also have access to the online library to check if they have a book and if it is available.

-UH exceeded my expectations of professional equipment and facilities and I would highly recommend anyone looking to study music technology or sound engineering to consider Herts.
+UH (University of Hertfordshire) exceeded my expectations of professional equipment and facilities and I would highly recommend anyone looking to study music technology or sound engineering to consider Herts.
 Despite graduating during the Covid-19 outbreak and it being a strange time, I feel prepared for my future, whenever and wherever that may be!

-Jake - Why I chose Herts
+Jake F- Why I chose Herts

 Why I chose Herts

 The facilities were impressive, and I could picture myself working in the labs and studios as we were shown around.
-I had never accessed any sound equipment before I had gone to Uni so seeing these facilities up close was a very motivating experience.
+I had never accessed any sound equipment before I had gone to university so seeing these facilities up close was a very motivating experience.

 The course lived up to my expectations and I really enjoyed being taught there.
 The staff were very friendly and incredibly knowledgeable in their respective fields of work and I can’t see how it could have been improved.